JoeCianflone/heisenberg-toolkit/readme.md

 We've already pulled in the latest `normalize.css` so you're going to start every project with a good sensible base of clean HTML.
 Nothing you need to do here.
 Learn more about [Normalize](https://necolas.github.io/normalize.css/)

 #### Media Queries
 Media queries are awesome and Sass makes them super-easy to use.
-Now, there are about a million different things out there that make it easier to work with media queries, my personal favorite is [include-media](http://include-media.com/) because I can stop thinking about numbers and think in terms of sizes.
+Now, there are about a million different things out there that make it easier to work with media queries.
 Heisenberg comes with the following breakpoints ready for you to use:

 ```scss
 $breakpoints: (